Email & SMS marketing so good, it’s boring

 1. Low open rates or high email deletions without reading

 You also need to be mindful of the frequency of your emails and the content you’ve sent in the past.
-If customers start associating your brand with irrelevant emails that are sent too often, they’re more likely to send them to the trash folder and hurt your engagement rates.
+If customers start associating you with irrelevant emails that are sent too often, they’re more likely to send them to the trash folder and damage your engagement rates.

 2. Marking emails as spam or deleting them after reading